 There is yet another difficulty that arises when we try to practice this.
 You cannot discern the center through touch since touch always makes out the difference between what is me and what is him.
 In order to understand the concept of Yin and Yang, one has to go beyond sensory perception towards something simpler and more evident.
 This relates in a way to the obligatory simplicity of an efficient martial response.
 During an aggression, the physiological and emotional conditions are such that motility, coordination and capacity of analysis, amongst other things are greatly reduced.
 This is what many call the "adrenalin kick".
 Many great martial arts masters say about techniques that are applicable "in the street" or in a "survival situation" that they must be simple and have to be based on very simple principle too.
 Such techniques do not require complex nervous influx, a minimum of memory resources (some advocates of the triunic brain might call it switching to reptilian brain) and limited physical coordination.
 Besides the sheer speed of execution, we must completely adhere to the matrix 2 to resist the temptation of our spirit, guided by fear from the unknown or what is the other, to switch back to matrix 1, the natural one that was hard wired into our brains subsequently to millenniums of Darwinian evolution.
 This matrix 1 is a mode where feelings and emotional state are prominent.
 Based on matrix 2, Aikido is therefore not an art of feeling but an art of knowing.
 Robert Nadeau told me once that O Sensei confessed to him that if he managed to understand the secret of Aikido, he could accomplish all the very same incredible techniques that O Sensei performed himself in just three months.
 The consequence of this is that I am convinced that we are actually trying too hard, working too seriously and that it is the very reason for our failure to grasp the concept.
 We become prisoners of the knowing how to instead of just trying to simply know.
 It is often important to take a step back in order to consider things under a new light, from a new angle which is all I am proposing you to do rather than repeating over and over again all those techniques that you all know so well already.

 If we really want to understand what the Yin and Yang symbol means, we must understand clearly how these two energies are manifested and how they work together.
 They are both active energies that are in states of compression and expansion.
 They are in motion in order to equilibrate each other at all time.
-If we aim at using this principle in Aikido, we must understand the following: Yang energy (continuous blue line) comes from outside and goes towards the center.
-Yin (broken green line) energy starts from the center and is directed towards space (Figure 3).
+If we aim at using this principle in Aikido, we must understand the following: Yang energy (red line) comes from outside and goes towards the center.
+Yin (green line) energy starts from the center and is directed towards space (Figure 3).
 The main point here is to accept that Yin and Yang are not into direct contact with each other but are both linked through the center.
 Keeping that in mind when we observe the Yin and Yang symbol (Figure 4), we have to fight against seeing them touching each other but instead, assume that they are both linked through the center (green line).
 They act like one from the center in order to equilibrate each other.

 I see great importance in not having stances or fixed postures in Aikido in order to be able to balance at all time these forces applied by uke on tori.
 O Sensei never spoke of posture because by definition, a posture is immobile; it limits the natural flow as well as the capacity to adapt oneself to what uke is proposing.